top of page

 Exciting news as Brittney completes her PhD Thesis Dissertation titled "Chemical Proteomic Approaches for Bioactive Small Molecule Target Identification".
 We are extremely happy for you!

-Congrats, Brittney, Dany, Daniel (and all authors) on publishing this impressive article in JACS!
+Congrats Daniel (and all authors) on publishing this impressive article in Nature Communications!

 More Details